SCENE-CE/mirador-annotation-editor/README.md

 - AZOPSOFT SAS
   - Samuel Jugnet (especially code for the Konvas part)
 - Loïs Poujade (especially the original modifications to anotate videos)

 ### General functionatities

 - Activate a pannel with tools to create annotations on IIIF documents (manifests) containing images **and videos**
 - Spatial and temporal targets for annotations
-- Overlay annotations (geometric forms, free hand drawing and text)
+- Overlay annotations (geometric forms, free hand drawing, text and images)
 - Textual/semantic annotations and tags
 - Annotation metadata (based on Dublin Core)
 - Annotation with anoter manifest -> network of IIIF documents